addr2data/aws-certification-prep/README.rst

 Approach
 --------
-As I develop my knowledge and prepare for the exams listed above, I expect to go through the following steps.
+As I develop my knowledge and prepare for the exams listed above, I plan to use the following process.

 1. Learn the basics of a service (I am already there with EC2, VPC, S3 and IAM)
 2. Get comfortable with the basic configuration and use of that service.